How to Create Alerts in Excel (4 Easy Methods)

 • Choose the option Use a formula to determine which cells to format.

-• Then, in the Edit the Rule Description box, type = and paste the formula.
+• In the Edit the Rule Description box, type = and paste the formula.

 Utilize Conditional Formatting Feature to Display Alerts Notifications in Excel

-• To illustrate, we select Green color and press OK.
+• To illustrate, we selected Green and pressed OK.

 Output of Utilize Conditional Formatting Feature to Display Alerts Notifications in Excel